CSCfi/csc-user-guide/docs/apps/bwa.md

 ```

-In the batch job example above one BWA task (--ntasks 1) is executed.
+In the batch job example above, one BWA task (--ntasks 1) is executed.
 The BWA job uses 8 cores (--cpus-per-task=8 ) with total of 32 GB of memory (--mem=32000).
 The maximum duration of the job is twelve hours (--time 12:00:00 ).
 All the cores are assigned from one computing node (--nodes=1 ).
 In addition to the resource reservations, you have to define the billing project for your batch job.
 This is done by replacing
 the _your_project_name_ with the name of your project.
-(You can use command `csc-workspaces` to see what projects you have in Puhti).
+(You can use command `csc-workspaces` to see what projects you have on Puhti).

 You can submit the batch job file to the batch job system with command:
 ```text